 If you lost your job and have a gap on your resume, know that this is not a deal-breaker.
 First of all, with the other millions of people who lost their jobs during the pandemic, you’re not alone, and employers should be aware of the significant career impacts over the last 18 months.
 Also focus on things you’ve learned.
 Maybe you were able to take on a new hobby or learn a new skill.
-Perhaps the time away from work allowed you the space to figure out what kind of career you want to build.
+Perhaps the time away from work allowed you the space to figure out what kind of career you want to build when you return to work.
 Focus on how you turned a layoff into a pivotal life moment.

 Read more: How to Make Any Employment Gap Sound Good

 It’s no secret that the job market is pretty competitive right now, especially in certain fields and geographical locations.
 This may take some extra patience on your end, but there are steps you can take to stand out.
 Start with the application process.
 Make sure you have a fresh and shiny resume.
 Study best practices for cover letters and get help with writing these documents if needed.
 Do lots of research about the company and the person you’d be working for.
 You may even be able to contact someone at the company directly, letting them know how interested you are.
 In interviews, show confidence that you are the right person for the job, and be honest about why you want to change career paths or what happened with your last job.